-Eventually, I came across my Mantis Boxing Sifu (Tony Puyot).
-It's a long story of how we met, and better left for another day, but suffice to say, I learned more about fighting in the first 15 minutes of meeting him, than I had in seven years of 6 to 7 days/week of training.
-I had plenty of good training over the years, and truth be told, had I not experienced those things, I would have had no idea the treasure I was then given.
+Eventually, I came across a Mantis Boxing Sifu by the name of Tony Puyot.
+It's a long story of how we met, and better left for another day, but suffice it to say, I learned more about fighting in the first 15 minutes of meeting him, than I had in seven years of training.

-My greatest fear with my own students is...that they will not appreciate what I share here with you, and with them in class.
-That they take these principles for granted, gloss over them, or do not take the time to read/study.
-Using these tools, my Sifu built me and my stand-up game.
+My greatest fear with my own students, is that they will not appreciate what I now share with you here.
+That they will take it for granted, gloss over; or fail to take the time to read, study, and implement these diagnostic tools.
+Using this framework, my Sifu built me into the Mantis Boxer that I am today, and helped me to create my stand-up game.

-Many of these principles, are things he shared with me, and I am in turn sharing with you.
-One thing that drove me nuts as I was learning martial arts was, and if you are reading this, likely you too, was not having any diagnostics to fix things.
-Knowing why we are getting hit, then being able to apply a principle to fix it, is so fundamentally significant, important, and downright $%#&*$% awesome, it changes the playing field on an epic level.
+Having any diagnostics to fix things.
+Knowing why we are getting hit; then being able to apply a principle to fix it, is so fundamentally significant, and downright radical, it changes the playing field on an epic level.

-These 12 Principles will lay a foundation for you to improve from.
-Enjoy.
+These 12 Core Fighting Principles will help lay a foundation for you to improve.
+Enjoy!